Mattlister/FilmDBMain/README.md

   community reviewed my code and pointed out issues/ offered advice to aide me in improving my sites to produce something greater and so I'm really grateful for their consistent support and it's good to know we're in this together.
 I'd also like to say thank you and acknowledge  for their help in regard to issues I had with my Javascript and JQUERY code.
 And finally, I'd like to say a big thank you to Anna Greaves and
   Anthony O'Brien for their indepth code reviews.

+### Disclaimer

+* The content of the Website I have produced is for educational purposes only including all images and videos.
+* The links for the Facebook and Twitter sites were added for educational use only as well
+* IMDB as a site and it's content were used for educational purposes only.

+### For my friends currently working on their Milestone 3 projects.

+* I'm happy if youy'd like to use my readme file as a reference and guide as an    example of how to write a strucured milestone project.
+The format will hopefully be of use to you but it is not ok to copy directly from mine for your own project.

+* Thank you for your understanding,

+* Kind Regards,

+* Matthew